This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 Hilo Rain

-The water runoff below our house is a river.
+The water runoff below our house was a river.

 Hilo flooding